Photographers for Your Wedding Day in Wych-Cross

 Wedding Photo Editing

-The editing of wedding photographs takes place in the days after the wedding in Wych-Cross and is a crucial part of the wedding photography process.
+The editing of wedding photographs takes place in the days after the wedding is a crucial part of the wedding photography process.
 To tell the story of the wedding day the pictures need to capture the moments and so the first stage is going through all the photos and picking the best ones.
 The selected photographs go through a light touch approach that enhances them subtly.

 Jeff Woodall photography provide clients with images that are high resolution.
 Images are cropped and have their colours balanced where necessary, but is limited to minor adjustments.
 To achieve other effects, subtle style filters may be applied to some of your wedding images and some may be converted to monochrome.